 Once you save your digital signature, it can be added quickly on your faxes.
 Let's learn how to do it.

 When online fax first appeared, the only way to sign a fax was to first print it.
 After that you had to physically sign it, make sure everything is OK, and then you had to scan the document with the signature to then fax it again through your machine!

 As you can see this was not very convenient because it took even more steps than when using a fax machine, where you simply receive it, sign it and then send it back almost immediately.

 This all changed with the advances in digital technology and the arrival of digital signatures.

-Creating a Digital Signature for your Faxes
+Creating Your Digital Signature

-Now, when you receive a document you can simply add an electronic signature and send it back, without having to download and print a document.
+Now, when you receive a fax you can simply add an electronic signature and send it back, without having to download and print a document.
 This way of signing documents is very easy to implement, and there are a couple of ways you can integrate a signature with your online fax service:

 The first one is through a fax that you send yourself.
 You can scan a copy of a document that you’ve signed, or you you can simply take a picture of it with your cell phone’s camera and send it to your online fax number.
 Once it has arrived to your account, you head to the member’s area of your preferred service, browse your fax, and look for the electronic signature button.
 You can see this method in action in this video by eFax.

 The second way is better for people that don’t have a fax machine or a scanner.
 It involves downloading an app to your phone like “Sketch Pad” or “Fountain Pen” to make your own digital file.
 There are also web-based alternatives like My Live Signature, sites that let you draw your signature with your trackpad or mouse, and then let you download a PNG file that you can simply upload to your online fax service.